eddieowens/axon/README.md

 You may have also noticed the `inject` tag.
 Well this is how `axon` delivers your dependencies to your struct at runtime and allows you to not have to worry about creating it yourself.
-The `inject` tag takes a single string value which is the `key` you defined within your `Module` and will automatically pass the value in on a call to `injector.GetStructPtr("MyStruct")`.
+The `inject` tag takes a single string value which is the `key` you defined within your `Package` and will automatically pass the value in on a call to `injector.GetStructPtr("MyStruct")`.

 ### Utilizing interfaces